Proppys

 Bradford Metropolitan District Council has not introduced Article 4 Directions for HMOs as of April 2026.
 All inner Bradford postcodes retain full permitted development rights for C3→C4 conversion.
 No selective licensing in operation.
 Mandatory HMO licensing applies for five-or-more occupants.
 Bradford's planning environment is among the most permissive of any UK city with comparable yields, a significant competitive advantage over Leeds and Nottingham.

-View live auction lots in Bradford
+Recent auction lots in Bradford

-Browse Bradford auction lots
+Browse all Bradford auction lots